NikyParfenov/FinancialChatBot/README.md

 ```

 ## Possible improvements
-1. Split chat-bot service and doc-processing services.
+1. Split chat-bot service and doc-processing services, add queues.
 They have different logic, and consumes different resources and time.
 2. Add status for doc-processing (in queue, processing, completed, failed...).
 This will help to monitor status via API-endpoint.
 3. Add smart chunking for docs.
 For this case all chunks are already splitted by 'new line' into <150 tokens, but in general the text can be solid and huge.
 4. Add document time-period, type of finance (i.e. COGS, Revenue etc) and probably dynamics (increase/decrease) to a separate columns, and vectorize it with company name as well.